DaanDemaecker/VulkanRenderer/README.md

 ## Libraries
 - ***Window handling and input***
-For window handling I chose GLFW, in class we always used OpenGl and SDK and I wanted to explore other options, the Vulkan Tutorial also advised using GLFW.
+For window handling I chose GLFW, in class we always used OpenGl and SDL and I wanted to explore other options, the Vulkan Tutorial also advised using GLFW.

 - ***GUI***
 In class, we learned about Dear ImGui, but I feel we didn't explore it to its full potential so I chose to explore it further on my own and implement it into my renderer.